Andrew Pugachev, Occupational Health & Safety instructor, Herzing College Winnipeg

 - BCRSP approval means our graduates are immediately eligible to take the Canadian Registered Safety Technician (CRST) Certification exam (required by many employers in the field and recognized across Canada)

-- program runs for 12 months, full time
+- Training takes 12 months, full time

-- guaranteed 8-week internship
+- An 8-week internship is included